 The PI should organize a research team with an appropriate combination of Co-Investigator(s) (Co-I), and Research Collaborator (s).
+When organizing a research team, the PI should ensure that the team has an appropriate system toward the achievement of research objectives, for example by giving due consideration to diversity.
 The KAKENHI eligibility (stated in III.
-Instructions for Prospective Applicants 1.Procedures to be Completed Prior to Application) of PI and Co-I(s) should be verified by their respective research institute by the time of proposal submission.
+Instructions for Prospective Applicants 1.
+Procedures to be Completed Prior to Application) of PI and Co-I(s) should be verified by their respective research institute by the time of proposal submission.
 On the other hand, registration to the e-Rad system is not a requirement to be a Research Collaborators.